 Table D.3 indicates the liquidity which ATP is able to obtain as well as ATP's liquidity needs within a given time frame.
 Liquidity can be obtained through sales of assets, but they can also be raised in the repo market.
 Differences in the liquidity of the assets are taken into account in the calculation.
 I.e. the liquidity that can be obtained relative to the market value of the assets.
 The liquidity need includes both the draw on liquidity following from the continuation of ATP's activities (for example, payment of pension benefits) and an extraordinary draw on liquidity resulting from unfavourable conditions (for example market stress).
 The table shows that sufficient liquidity can be obtained to meet liquidity requirements in both time frames.

-D.5.
+D.6.
 OPERATIONAL RISK

-Operational risks are associated with trading activity, valuation, risk measurement, payments from and payouts to ATP's members as well as operation of systems and information security and GDPR.
-In ATP's proprietary risk model, operational risks have been calculated at DKK 2.6 bn as of year-end 2020.
+The operational risks associated with management of ATP Lifelong Pension are primarely related to trading activity, risk measurement, payments from and payouts to ATP's members as well as operation of systems and information security and GDPR.
+The operational risks only contributes to a modest extent to the total risk (Risk Consumption).
+In ATP's proprietary risk model, operational risks have been calculated at DKK 2.6 bn as of year-end 2021.

 ATP has identified the pension and investment activities for which the occurrence of an operational incident is assessed to have the greatest consequences.
-In 2020, the identified operational incidents were related to errors in:
+In 2021, the identified operational incidents were related to errors in:

-- Measurement of life expectancies, risk consumption, provisions, guaranteed benefits and market risk - In-house developed programs and startegic work related to ATP's business model - Communication with members as well as payment of benefits and collection of contributions. - Information security and cyber security. - GDPR - Frauds
+- Strategic work related to ATP's business model - Measurement of life expectancies, provisions and guaranteed benefits - Models, In-house developed programs and risk associated with investments - Communication with members as well as payment of benefits and collection of contributions. - Information security and cyber security. - GDPR - Frauds

 ATP performs risk assessments with a fixed interval to identify the most important potential risks and to consider the need for further action to ensure that the risk is in line with the risk taking.
-The Supervisory board receives reporting on operational risks on an annual basis, semi-annually on information security and the CEO also receive reporting on a guarterly basis.
+The Supervisory board receives reporting on operational risks on an annual basis, semi-annually on information security and the CEO also receive reporting on a quarterly basis.

 Operational incidents are registered and categorised systematically.
-Observed incidents and near misses are registered and categorised to monitor operational risks that have an impact on ATP.
+Observed incidents and near misses are registrered and categorised to monitor operational risks that have an impact on ATP.
 This is to ensure a follow-up on the processes which caused the incident or the near misses.
 The Supervisory Board is informed at the firstcoming Board meeting in case of significant incidents and the follow-up.